 When we got back in the car, Mikey was still behind us, but Adam couldn’t control himself.
 “I know I can make this work!
 You heard what he said.
 He did not see us.”

 When Mikey pulled away, the implications of Adam’s experiment hit me.
 “You’re trying to turn the United States’ roads into a version Germany’s autobahn!
 You, your uncle and all his customers will be able to drive as fast as they want.”

 “Exactly!”
 Adam said.

-“But how much will someone pay for radar protection for cars,” I asked.
+“But how much will someone pay for radar protection?”
+I asked.

 I still wasn't sure of the business angle.
-It had taken him months to apply the coating to just this one car.
+It had taken him months – years if you counted college - to apply the coating to just this one car.

 “I need to see what Irwin says," I said after a while.
 “He might think the idea is weird unless it's packaged properly.”

 “You said Irwin doesn’t even know about it.”

 “There’s a few reasons for that,” I answered, pinching my lips, moving them to one side.

 The reason I never mentioned Adam's invention to Irwin before wasn’t because I was afraid that he wouldn’t understand it or even scoff at it.
 The opposite was true.
 I was afraid that Irwin would take a small kernel of the idea and start telling the world about it before we were ready.
 He did this with everyone and everything.
 That was his nature.